d-iii-s/teaching-middleware/src/activemq-basic-client/java/README.md

 - Use `mvn exec:java@topic-consumer` to launch a consumer that prints text messages from a topic.
 - Use `mvn exec:java@verbose-topic-consumer` to launch a consumer that prints the messages with headers.
 - Use `mvn exec:java@durable-topic-consumer` to launch a consumer that gets the messages from durable storage.

+To prevent producers and consumers terminating on broker failure, use `mvn "-DBROKER_BIND_URL=failover:(tcp://localhost:61616)" ...`.